MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-system-fields.md

 #### In AL

 The data audit fields are exposed in AL code.
 As a developer, the audit fields give you an easy and performant way to program against historical data.
-For example, you could write AL queries that return data that has changed since a specific date and time.
+For example, you can write AL queries that return data changes since a specific date and time.

 The following methods are available on the [RecordRef](methods-auto/recordref/recordref-data-type) data type: